Minoru OSAWA

 School of Engineering, Tohoku University - Mar.
 2008: 長野県松本深志高等学校 卒業

-- If you are interested in presenting your work at our Urban Economics Workshop, please feel free to contact me.
+- Researchers interested in presenting their work at our Urban Economics Workshop are welcome to contact me.